schrodingersbox/status_cat/README.md

 1. Run `rake status_cat:cron` from a cron job or other scheduling system.

-PLEASE NOTE: The :action_mailer checker will attempt to send a test email to your `StatusCat.config.noreply` email address.
-This could cause unwanted spam or incur charges if you're using a metered mail transfer agent, like SendGrid.

 ### Add New Checkers

 You can place new checkers anywhere you like, but `app/checkers` is the recommended location.